gwmarrah/cs131_notes_dev/_chapters/pixels/features_and_fitting.md

 4. We can then compute the probability that $k$ samples will fail by raising the probability of a single sample failing (at least one point in the sample not being on the line) to the $k$ power.
 This results in the formula $(1-w^n)^k$ which is the probability that every single sample fails to model the true line.
 5. The complement of this is the probability that at least one of the $k$ samples models the true line or $1 - (1 - w^n)^k$.

 Using this result, we can calculate the value of $k$ that will give a $0.99$ probability of at least one of the $k$ samples successfully modeling the true line.
-To do this, plug in $w$ and $k$ (usually given or can be inferred), then set the probability of at least one success equal to $0.99$ and solve for $k$.
+To do this, plug in $w$ and $n$ (usually given or can be inferred), then set the probability of at least one success equal to $0.99$ and solve for $k$.

 ## Optimizing RANSAC